ErrorNoInternet/Avobot/README.md

 - Random word generator
 - Memory (name only)
 - Emotions (a few responses will change)
+- Search results (From Bing)

 ### Upcoming Features

-- Search results
 - LAN messaging
 - Calculator
-- Web data retrieving
 - Timers and stopwatches
 - Memory (names & birthdays)
 - Reminders and alarms
-- Text-to-speech input and output
+- Text-to-speech

 # Requirements

 - Python 3.4+ (Built on 3.6.9)
 - Internet connection for weather
+- pip install IPython

 # How to setup